 - The death and resurrection of Jesus fulfil the animal sacrifice system of the Jewish temple to such an extent that no further sacrifice is required.

-- By liing a simless life Jesyus fulfils the cleanliness requirements in the Jewish law.
+- By living a sinless life Jesus fulfils the cleanliness requirements in the Jewish law.

 We can have a righteousness that exceeds that of the scribes and Pharisees, and it is through Jesus.
-The Jewish history did not only point forwards to the coming of Jesus.
-But history also points backwards to this.
+Jewish history did not only point forwards to the coming of Jesus.
+But history also points back to this.
 Jesus is the focus and fulfilment of all history.